missourivalleyambulance/missourivalleyambulance.github.io/_posts/2016-02-24-1-White-Alps-Build-Log.md

 The board currently uses white Alps except for the Capslock position, and the RGUI position (programmed as a Function layer lock on this board).

 The downside of this custom keyboard business: there's a whole lot of hurry-up-and-wait.
 The wait wasn't all bad, however.
 It gave me plenty of time to fix my initial mistakes with assembly, and to program the board.
 I won't deny it, most of my mistakes were made when I switched from the Matias to the genuine Alps switches.
 At the time this was my first solder work, so I made the grievous error of ruining a few solder pads during removal.
-I was able to MacGyver it together and fully functional again, though.
+I was able to MacGyver it together and get the PCB fully functional again, though.

 ![Bodge job](https://i.imgur.com/4Q1E6Fx.jpg)